gill-gemini/Salesforce-Client-App/README.md

 profanity check rest api with content version data.
 Based on the response from the API , the attachment is deleted , if it contains obcsene words.Currently the client app cannot handle the file > 12 MB.

-The profanity check api rest endpoint is set in the custom metadata type.
+The profanity check api rest endpoint is set in the custom metadata type(Profanity_Check_Setting__mdt).
 Remote site settings should have the rest API URL.

 Package.xml contains all the metadata , which needs to be deployed to sandbox.